MohamedBouafif/learning-react/README.md

     - Unified source of truth: implementing a function in the parent component that uses a state to determine which child component needs to change its properties => *One source of truth: Synchronisation of child components with the parent component*
   - **Dynamic UI:** Displays the relevant recipes along with details like cooking time and instructions.

+  # Project 3: Meme Generator

+  ### What i learned:
+  - **Controlled Components:** Its a component that React is in control of and does reflect the current value of state , to make the a component controlled we need 2 things :
+    - Be able to update state EVERY TIME there is a change inside of an input element (eg. input box)
+    - Making the input reflect the current value of STATE